Selwyn, Ontario: Economy

 The region is in the heart of Ontario's eastern cottage country, where urban residents (mostly from the Toronto region) have cottages on many of the small lakes.
 Many of the retail and services offered in the region cater to this seasonal market.

-Small scale farms are a large industry, and dairy and meat production are some of the notable goods.
+Small scale farms are a main industry, and dairy and meat production are some of the notable goods.

 Government

 In the 2010 municipal election, Mary Smith won the position of reeve (now mayor) from former reeve Ron Millen by 1,355 votes.
 Former federal Member of Parliament Andy Mitchell succeeded Smith as deputy reeve.

+In the 2022 municipal elections, Sherry Senis was acclaimed mayor after serving as councillor.
+The previous mayor, Andy Mitchell, did not seek reelection.

 Education

-Near the village is Lakefield College School which Prince Andrew, Duke of York attended in 1977.
-The campus was the filming location for the 1977 Canadian film Age of Innocence/Ragtime Summer.
+Near the village is Lakefield College School which the then Prince Andrew, Duke of York (later Andrew Mountbatten-Windsor) attended in 1977, however was dropped as an honorary chairman due to sexual abuse allegations.
 In the village itself is the Lakefield District Public School, which opened in 2018 after the Ridpath Junior Public School, named after James William Ridpath, publisher in the late 19th century and early 20th century of the Lakefield News, local businessman, sportsman and dignitary, was closed.
 LDPS took over the building formerly used for the now closed Lakefield District Secondary School.
-St. Paul's Catholic School, which is situated very close to the high school, is the area parochial school.
+St. Paul's Catholic School is situated nearby.

-In fiction

-In Paul Nicholas Mason's novel Battered Soles (2005), Lakefield is the site of a pilgrimage, begun in July 1997, which sees thousands of pilgrims from all over the world walk from Peterborough along the Rotary Greenway Trail to St. John's Anglican Church in the village.
-The focus of the pilgrimage is a life-sized statue of a blue-skinned Jesus in the basement of the church.
-Mason's second novel, The Red Dress (2008), is also set in Lakefield, although this time the community is thinly-disguised as Greenfield.